Forest Practices and Climate Change

 BC Timber Sales

-BC Timber Sales manages about 20 per cent of the province’s allowable annual cut for “Crown” (mainly unceded First Nations’ territory) timber.
+BC Timber Sales manages about 20 per cent of the province’s allowable annual cut for “Crown” (mainly unceded First Nations’ territory) timber and they are doing an incredibly poor job of managing forests under their care.

 Raw log exports

-British Columbia currently raw logs rather than process them here as timber in BC.
-This is resulting in significant job losses and deforestation.
-By preserving old growth and limiting raw log exports we can protect both old growth and jobs.
+British Columbia currently exports a large number of raw logs rather than process them here as timber in BC resulting in significant job losses and deforestation.
+However by preserving old growth and limiting raw log exports we can protect both old growth and jobs.

 Wasteful forest practices

-Forestry practices in BC are extremely wasteful.
-Slash piles lay abandoned while trees are cut for the wood pellet industry for biomass burning.
+Forestry practices in BC are extremely wasteful, slash piles lay abandoned while trees are cut for the wood pellet industry for biomass burning.
+Better use of abandoned slash could be used for wood pellets while protecting forests from the growing biomass industry.

 URGENT